Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/createEquations.rst

 |

 Our next reaction is the inhibitor of Prot.
 This is another chemical reaction following the law of mass as in Equations 1 and 3 with two Reactants I and Prot converted to I.Prot.
 The user interface input is below in Figure 9.
 The steps should be familiar to your by now, but they are as follows:

 #.
-Change the Equation Type dropdown to “Chemical Reaction”.
+Change the Reaction Type dropdown to “Chemical Reaction”.
 #.
 Select “Mass Action” as the Law.
 #.
-Change the reaction direction to “Forward”.
+Change the reversability option to "Irreversible".
 #.
-Change Number of Reactants to “2”.
+Set the Number of Reactants to "2" and the Number of Products to “1”.
 #.
 Enter the equation information into the builder.
 #.
 Press “Add Equation” button.